Boris Giuliano: Early years

-Before becoming a police officer he had many other professions: as a dishwasher in London, where he learned English, while studying at the university in Messina; as a seller of neckties in Milan; as the manager in a factory in Lombardy.
-As a boy he had lived in the Italian colonies of Africa, where his father served as an officer at the Italian Navy.
-In 1963, after entering the police, Giuliano was assigned, at his request, to the Flying Squad of Palermo.
-These were the years of what was called the First Mafia War between the Grecos and the brothers Salvatore and Angelo La Barbera.
+Before becoming a police officer, Giuliano had many other professions: as a dishwasher in London, where he learned English, while studying at the university in Messina; as a seller of neckties in Milan; as the manager in a factory in Lombardy.
+As a boy he had lived in the Italian colonies of Africa, where his father served as an officer of the Italian Navy.
+In 1963, after joining the police, Giuliano was assigned, at his request, to the Flying Squad of Palermo.
+These were the years of the so-called First Mafia War between the Grecos and the brothers Salvatore and Angelo La Barbera.

 In 1973 he became deputy police chief under Bruno Contrada, who had created the section investigating the Mafia.
 They were dubbed 'B&B', Bruno and Boris.
 Together, they radically changed investigating methods: two meetings per day with all the officials to take stock of the ongoing investigations and share information.
 (Contrada was later arrested and convicted for aiding and abetting the Mafia).

 Giuliano was involved in the investigation in the disappearance of journalist Mauro De Mauro in September 1970.
 He focused on the lead of De Mauro's investigations into the death of ENI president Enrico Mattei, prompted by the disappearance a few pages of notes and a tape with the last speech given by Mattei from De Mauro's office.
 The investigations were seriously hampered due to deviations by people within the Italian police forces and secret services.
 According to Giuliano there was "someone at the ministry in Rome that does not want to go to the bottom of the death of De Mauro."
 An order to scale down the investigation was issued by the head of the secret service, Vito Miceli, allegedly involved in the neo-fascist Borghese coup.